 As a patient, you have many rights and responsibilities.
 If you have any questions about these rights and responsibilities, please call Customer Service at 614-293-8944, or at University Hospital East, call 614-257-2310.

 If you are unable to ask about your rights, your guardian or other legally responsible person may do so on your behalf.

 As a patient, you have the right to:Receive medical care.

-You have the right to receive medical care no matter what your race, sex, beliefs, country of birth, religion, sexual orientation, disability or source of payment.Be treated with dignity and respect.
+You have the right to receive medical care no matter what your race, sex, beliefs, country of birth, religion, sexual orientation, gender identity or expression, disability or source of payment.Be treated with dignity and respect.

 You have the right to be free of any abuse, neglect, shame, and/or feeling like you are being taken advantage of or revenge from those providing care to you.Have your values and beliefs respected.

 Please let us know if you have cultural or religious practices that need to be part of your care.
 You have the right to get help for special needs.
 This could include special meals because of religious or cultural practices.Have accessibility services.

 This may include reasonable access to an interpreter to communicate with your healthcare team in the language you prefer, have reasonable access to translated materials, large print, TTY phones, amplifier and other devices that can aide in improving communication.Use clothing and other personal items.

 You may bring in your own clothing and other personal items as long as they are safe and not offensive to others.
 You will have use of a telephone and may receive mail.
 Phone contact, mail and visitors may be limited at times because of your medical condition.
 If there are questions about these, please talk to the nurse, social worker or your doctor.Have visitors of your choice.

 You can ask staff to help limit your visitors to certain people or times.
 Hospital policy says visitors may be limited if required for your health or safety, or the safety of other patients or staff.
 Please ask for a copy of the policy if you want more information.Receive age-appropriate care and education.